rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 Set your sights higher.
 Don’t think of yourself as a programmer at a specific company—after all, it’s not likely that you’ll be at the same place forever—but as a participating member of an industry.

-saw a lot of overlap between the way you have to get your name out in music and in the computer industry.
+Saw a lot of overlap between the way you have to get your name out in music and in the computer industry.
 The best saxophonist doesn’t always get the gig.

-Who you’ve played with is at least as important as how well you play;

-the better musicians are overlooked for work because everyone assumes they won’t be available
+Who you’ve played with is at least as important as how well you play.
+The better musicians are overlooked for work because everyone assumes they won’t be available.

 If your social/music network terminates before reaching someone, it’s not likely you’ll ever be asked to perform with that person until an intermediary connection is made.
 What better ways than publishing and public speaking are there for your name to be propagated and your voice to be heard?

 The weblog is a training ground.
 Practice the craft of writing.
 Your skill will increase, and your confidence will grow.
 Now that you’re writing in your own forum, you might as well take your writing to community websites, magazines, or even books.
 More writing leads to more writing opportunities.
 And all of these lead to the opportunity to speak at conferences.
-Just as we started easily with the

 **Act on It!**

+Escribe un blog, da charlas, cursos o talleres.

 ## Tip 40:   Build Your Brand

 What you want is both recognition and respect.
 Your name is your brand.

-remember that the things you choose to do and associate yourself with have a lasting impact on what your name means to people.
+Remember that the things you choose to do and associate yourself with have a lasting impact on what your name means to people.

 **Act on It!**

-Google yourself—Search
+Google yourself

 ## Tip 41:   Release Your Code

 You don’t have to work for the Big Guys to develop popular, name-brand software anymore.
 Now there’s another outlet: open source.
 They are building a name for themselves.
 They are building a reputation in the industry.
 They may not be doing it on purpose, but they are marketing themselves in the process.

 Open source contributions demonstrate skill.
 Leading an open source project can demonstrate much more than technical ability.

-Leading an open source project can demonstrate much more than technical ability.
 It takes skills in leadership, release management, documentation, and product and community support to foster a community around your efforts.
-And, if you do these things successfully—in your spare time as a hobby—you’ll be amazingly different from most of the other people competing for the same
+And, if you do these things successfully—in your spare time as a hobby—you’ll be amazingly different from most of the other people competing for the same.

 **Act on It!**